Homemade Buttery Pie Crust – Pie crust made from scratch makes any pie delicious and it does not have to be difficult to make.

 Roll the flattened crust loosely onto the rolling pin and roll out on top of the pie pan, lightly press the sides of the crust into the pan, then use your fingers to crimp the edge of the crust.

-Place into the freeze for 30 minutes to firm up the pastry.
+Place into the freezer for 30 minutes to firm up the pastry.
 This will also help prevent pastry from shrinking during baking

 You will bake the pie according to the instructions of the recipe that you choose to use.